 Mutual funds provide access to professionally managed portfolios of shares, bonds, and other securities to small and individual investors.
 As a result, each stakeholder shares in the fund’s gains and losses proportionally.

-Many equity funds are not halal.
+Many mutual funds are not halal as they include non-compliant securities.
 Fortunately, there are funds available for Muslim investors.
 Therefore you can invest in them without worrying if they are halal.

-A sharia-compliant fund is one that complies with all of Shariah law’s requirements as well as the principles of Islamic finance.
+A Sharia-compliant fund is one that complies with the principles of Islamic finance.
 The equities they hold determine whether or not they are halal.
-Obviously, those who created the Islamic fund would have done the sharia screening for you.
-Halal investment, mutual funds are excellent ways to make investments.
+Obviously, those who created the Islamic fund would have done the Sharia screening for you.
+Halal mutual funds are excellent ways to make investments.

 List of the Halal Funds